Custom gate implementations#

 QuantumOp#

 metadata to define the gate.
-A QuantumOp is identified by its name
+A QuantumOp is identified by its name, and

 acts on two qubits, having arity 2.
 Arity 0 has a special meaning that the operation in question can act on any number